-Overall, the year-over-year percent change of handgun background checks has been higher in 2020 than in 2019, with June and July showing the greatest year-over-year6 monthly increases.
-Similar to firearms, Washington showed a higher percent change of handgun background checks from July to December 2020 as compared to the rest of the United States.
-While this does not account for a higher absolute number of handgun background checks, this finding reveals an increase of background checks from 2019 to 2020 (Graph 11).
+Overall, the year-over-year percent change of handgun background checks has been higher in 2020 than in 2019, with June and July showing the greatest year-over-year monthly increases.
+Similar to firearms, Washington showed a higher percent change of handgun background checks from July to December 2020 as compared to the rest of the United States, and again showed a greater percent change in February 2021.
+While this does not account for a higher absolute number of handgun background checks, this finding reveals an increase of background checks from 2019 to early 2021 (Graph 11).

 Potential social and political impacts, such as protests in the spring and summer of 2020 and contentious federal elections and subsequent election-related events (November 2020 through January 2021), could be affecting the number of firearm and handgun background checks.
-More specific to Washington, July 2020 introduced legislative updates on firearm regulations, such as new limitations on where firearms may be carried or stored.
+More specific to Washington, legislative updates to firearm regulations were introduced in July 2020, such as new limitations on where firearms may be carried or stored.